 Community Planning and Development programs were appropriated funds through the CARES Act with HUD allocating resources as follows (in 2020):

 Environmental Review Recommendations to HUD

-Proposed Update to Section 3 Rule
+Section 3 Final Rule

 HUD and Opportunity Zones

-On April 17, HUD issued a notice seeking input on the agency’s involvement in supporting Opportunity Zones.
+On April 17, 2019, HUD issued a notice seeking input on the agency’s involvement in supporting Opportunity Zones.
 The request for comments follows HUD Secretary Ben Carson’s appointment to chair the White House Opportunity and Revitalization Council.
 The council will examine how current federal policies and regulations, or reforms therein, can facilitate further investments into distressed and underperforming areas.
 Select areas have been designated as “Opportunity Zones” using a process where states identified eligible census tracts to receive investments through special tax-incentive channels known as Opportunity Funds.

 Following this notice, David Woll – Acting Assistant Secretary for Community Planning and Development – released a letter asking for feedback on HUD’s potential actions and tools to facilitate development in underperforming areas.
-The letter is available here.
 Specifically, CPD seeks comments on the following: 1) how HUD can currently reduce administrative costs and burdens that discourage public and private investment in distressed areas, and 2) how HUD can utilize tools to make stakeholders better aware of federal programs and incentivizes available to projects in distressed areas.

-COSCDA replied to the notice for comments on May 17.
+COSCDA replied to the notice for comments on May 17, 2019.
 As outlined in the letter here, COSCDA recommends alignment of environmental reviews across HUD programs and recognition of environmental reviews from other federal agencies.
 To enhance federal assistance, COSCDA suggests utilizing existing resources across federal government, advancing peer-to-peer training, and upgrading technology including data collection systems.